JuanHidalgo790/JuanHidalgo790.github.io/_pages/about.md

 ![Image of an oil well](/images/Well_Simulation_Movement.gif){: .align-center width="520px"}

 In more realistic configurations, there is often the presence of eccentricity between the tubes.
 Therefore, the use of 3D models is mandatory.
 However, due to the frequencies of the acoustic signals, the mesh tended to be very heavy, requiring a large amount of computational resources.
-In this case, parallelization in HPCs could be an interesting alternative.

 During the project, to optimize the usage, avoiding costs with clusters, the same model was constructed using light open-source tools.
 Therefore, the mesh was constructed using GMSH, and the compilation was performed with the openCFS tool, which is based on C++.
-So, lightweight models could be obtained and run on not very sophisticated computers.
-Finally, to obtain the information of interest, the ParaView software was used, which also provided the gif image on this page.
+So, lightweight models could be achieved and run on not very sophisticated computers.

 ![Image of a mesh of an oil well](/images/GMSH_3pipes_3D_mesh_eccentricity_cut.png){: .align-center width="460px"}

+Finally, to obtain the information of interest, the ParaView software was used, and also provided the GIF image on this page.
+Here, it is interesting to comment that the open-source tools also proved to be a good option for integrating the model as a plug-in on any software, since all the libraries are freely available.

 ## Modeling the transmission of an acoustic wave from a piezoelectric transducer